appacademy-prep-work/appacademy-prep-work.github.io/_includes/conditional_acceptance.md

-Welcome to the App Academy prep work!
+# Welcome to App Academy!

-App Academy is a fast-moving course and we want to know that you'll be well-prepared and able to keep pace with the curriculum.
-For that reason, we've compiled this prep work for you to train on and start to flex your Ruby muscles. **Completing the prep work is required for your conditional acceptance.**

-There are a few things you need to do before starting the prep work:
+Congratulations on your acceptance!

+For your next step in the process, we've created a prep course for you to work through.
+The prep work is designed to get you up to speed and ready to enter the program.
+We know that life is busy, so it's a part-time course, and it focuses on the basics.

+Your full acceptance will depend on our assessment of your final interview, which we will schedule after you have submitted the prep work.
+We expect to see **_marked improvement_** in your coding skills compared to your previous interviews, so don't just breeze through the prep work; get the full benefit from it.
+Take your time to practice and review.
+Make sure your coding is fluid, your problem-solving skills are sharp, and your vocabulary of Ruby methods is strong.

+# Let's get started!

+There are parts of the prep work that you can do immediately, but in order to access the full curriculum, you'll need to create a Github account and send it to us first.
+Follow these steps:

-* **Request to be added to the GitHub team**
+1. **Request to be added to the GitHub team**
     * If you haven't already, sign up for an account on [GitHub][github].
     * Email contact@appacademy.io and request to be added:
         * **Subject**: GitHub Team Request: Conditional Acceptance
         * **Body**: I am (full name), and I have been conditionally accepted into the App Academy.
 My GitHub username is (username) and I would like to be added to the team.
 Thanks!
-* **[Do these required readings][pre-course-readings]**
+2. **[Do these required readings][pre-course-readings]**
-* **[Typing practice][typing-practice]** (required)
+3. **[Typing practice][typing-practice]** (required)

-Once you've been added to the GitHub team, you'll be able to access the preparatory curriculum [here][appacademy-prep].

-Students who are successful and end up getting accepted start the prepwork early; we strongly recommend that you start it immediately, or as soon as possible.
-Don't put it off; you need to practice as much as you can and give yourself time to absorb the material.

-The prep work is designed to take about three hours a night over four weeks, but you're free to take it at whatever pace you feel is appropriate.
-TAs will be available for office hours to answer your questions on Slack between 6:00pm and 8:00pm PDT, Monday through Thursday.
-You can join us in our Slack channel to ask questions and share pointers with other students who have been conditionally accepted.
-You an also ask questions during the workday; we don't guarantee that you'll get a response, but if a TA is available and sees your question, there's a good chance they will answer it.
+4. **[Complete the 4-week prep course][appacademy-prep]** (This link will
+  be broken until we've added you to our GitHub team.)

+You will find instructions for submitting the prepwork on GitHub once you have access.
+Remember, **you must submit the prepwork** in order to secure your acceptance, so the sooner you get started on the prep work, the sooner you can come to App Academy, and the sooner your software career can take off!

+We believe that with practice you have great potential. **Prove us right!**

 * [Extra resources and documents][extra-resources]